deweylab/CellO/README.md

 ## Setup

 The Python package dependencies are described in ``requirements.txt``.
-This package uses [Kallisto](https://pachterlab.github.io/kallisto/) to create feature vectors from a raw RNA-seq reads and must also be installed.
+This package uses [kallisto](https://pachterlab.github.io/kallisto/) to create feature vectors from a raw RNA-seq reads and must also be installed.

-To download the pre-built Kallisto reference and pre-trained classifiers, run the command:
+To download the pre-built kallisto reference and pre-trained classifiers, run the command:

 ``bash download_resources.sh``